spectral pyranometer

 Datalogger

-With RS-485 ASCII digital output, the SolarSIM-GPV+iSG can connect to any RS-485 capable datalogger.
+With RS-485 RTU digital output, the SolarSIM-GPV+iSG can connect to any RS-485 capable datalogger.
 Sample datalogger code and the iSG Modbus Register Map are available upon request.

 Broadband Irradiance